Station to Station – Up Walk to London Crowhurst to Battle

 I believe in the meditative power of walking, but also in the adage that there’s always another day.
 Pen y Fan was going to have to wait.

 I scurried back down to the car and three and a half hours later was parking up outside the hospital on South Wharf Road, Paddington.
-It was my first encounter with pay by phone parking, which, in torrential rain, I spent twenty minutes painfully navigating through to the eventual point of payment (it’s funny how this little detail has stuck).
+It was my first encounter with a pay by phone parking experience, during which, in torrential rain, I spent twenty minutes painfully navigating through to the eventual point of payment (it’s funny how this little detail has stuck).

 My daughter in law was in the best of hands, my son was looking exhausted and of course there really was nothing for me to do, but I knew I had made the right decision.
-Two weeks later my gorgeous granddaughter was born (it wasn’t easy either but that’s another story), and any thoughts of an immediate return to Powys were banished for some years.
+Days later my gorgeous granddaughter was born (it wasn’t easy either but that’s another story), and any thoughts of an immediate return to Powys were banished.
 But hey, there really was to be another day, and what a day it had been.

 * Pen y Fan Dan doesn’t just climb the mountain every day, he’s often doing it three times a day, for charity.
 I’d say that’s impressive, so here’s a link to his fundraiser.